 She has been involved since high school in grass-root political groups, social movements and NGOs - often dealing with issues of global justice.
 Currently, her focus is on climate-related activism.

 is the founder and director of the Institute for Ecological Economy Research in Vienna (Institut für ökologische Wirtschaftsforschung - IÖW).
 A tax consultant by profession, she has been a certified environmental verifier in accordance with the EMAS Regulation, ISO 14001 and GRI since 1995.

 She was the deputy chair of the Austrian ISO 14000 Standardisation Committee for Environmental Management and is a university lecturer in applied environmental economics and environmental management.
 From 1995 - 2018 she chaired the committee for environmental matters and sustainable development of the Chamber of Chartered Accountants in Austria, which each year highlights the best environmental and sustainability reports.

 From 2000 to 2005 she was a member of the United Nations Working Group on Environmental Management Accounting and developed guidelines for environmental and material flow cost accounting for both this working group and the International Federation of Accountants (IFAC).
-Since September 2011 she has been responsible for the expert assessment of sustainability reports and certification of environmental management systems for Ernst & Young’s Climate Change and Sustainability Services in Vienna.
+Between 2011 and 2020 she has been responsible for the expert assessment of sustainability reports and certification of environmental management systems for Ernst & Young’s Climate Change and Sustainability Services in Vienna.
 Since 2021, she chairs the society “Arche Noah” in Austria, which focuses on the protection of crops.

 works for Werkstatt Ökonomie e.V., with a particular focus on the subject area of 'business and human rights'.
 For the last few years he has been coordinating a project on the enforcement of fundamental working standards in the supply chain of German toy manufacturers.